petermunro/angular-exercises/17-angular-testing.md

 ## Stretch Goal

-3. Earlier you wrote a component that retrieved data from a server via an HTTP request, using `HttpService`.
+3. Earlier you wrote a component that retrieved data from a server via an HTTP request, using `HttpClient`.
 Refactor this so that the UI component is shielded from knowing where the data comes from by adding an intervening service:

-        Component -> DataService -> HttpService
+        Component -> DataService -> HttpClient

 Verify that it works in the browser.

 4. Write a test for this intervening service.
-You will need to mock out the `HttpService`.
+You will need to mock out the `HttpClient`.